jianing-jenny-wang/Compare-MBM-versus-CRM/README.md

 ### Simu2.Scenario.Function.R

-This program contains corresponding functions computing the estimates of the total size $N$, the relative bias and variances based on different estimators in the two methods, as well as the visualization codes for the comparison.
+This program contains corresponding functions computing the estimates of the total target population size $N$, the relative bias and variances based on different estimators in the two methods, as well as the visualization codes for the comparison.

 ## Misuse 2